California State Coastal Conservancy

 The Coastal Conservancy is a State agency established in 1976 to protect and improve natural lands and waterways, help people access and enjoy the outdoors, and sustain local economies along the length of California’s coast and around San Francisco Bay.

 About: The Coastal Conservancy protects coastal resources and helps the public to enjoy them.
-This page has information about us, including the Coastal Conservancy Board, Strategic Plan, Jobs.
+This page has information about us, including the Coastal Conservancy Board, Strategic Plan, and Jobs.

-Projects: The Coastal Conservancy is actively supporting hundreds of projects along the coast and around the San Francisco Bay Area.
+Projects and Programs: The Coastal Conservancy is actively supporting hundreds of projects along the coast and around the San Francisco Bay Area.
 Learn more about our projects and programs.

 Climate: Climate change is having profound impacts on California’s coastal resources.
 The Coastal Conservancy is leading many efforts to prepare for and reduce these impacts.